Speech@Emerson FAQs

 There is a $50 registration fee assessed on top of tuition per term.
 There also will be requirements that students enrolling into applied graduate coursework will need to fulfill and pay for, such as:

-• $120 to complete the health and background checks through CastleBranch in preparation for your clinical placements and immersion on the Emerson Boston campus.
+- $138 to complete the clinical clearances and background check through CastleBranch in preparation for your in-person learning such as your clinical placements and Immersion course on the Boston campus.

 How much is the enrollment deposit, and when is it due?